duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 `docker-compose -f docker-compose-duckiebot-x86.yml down`

+Make sure to execute the following command on your laptop!
+Otherwise you expose it to security issues!

+    laptop $ xhost -local:host

 ## Troubleshooting {#demo-cslam-troubleshooting}

 Symptom: The positions of your Duckiebots and watchtowers in Rviz make no sense.